 Congress can change the number of Supreme Court justices at any time with simple legislation, and has done so several times throughout American history.
-Now, top Democrats have introduced a bill that adds four new seats to restore ideological balance.
+Now, top legislators have introduced a bill that adds four new seats to restore ideological balance.
 By passing this legislation (and introducing term limits for Supreme Court justices), we can begin the work necessary to depoliticize our courts.

 It wouldn't be a new move, either — the number of Supreme Court Justices changed six times before settling at the present total of nine in 1869.

 Why is appointment to the Supreme Court a life sentence?
 Creating term limits for Supreme Court justices ensures that no party can exert improper or undue influence over our judicial branch just by coincidental virtue of being in power when a vacancy occurs.

 The Brennan Center works to reform, revitalize, and when necessary, defend our country's systems of democracy and justice.

 Demand Justice empowers citizens to organize around our nation’s courts and prevent them from devolving into just another tool of economic and social oppression.

 Fix the Court champions much-needed Supreme Court reform, with an emphasis placed on establishing term limits for justices.